-In writing into the Fourteenth Amendment a requirement of equality under the law and equality of basic rights for all persons which included the right to marry-the Amendment's framers ensured that discriminatory state laws would not stand in the way of Americans exercising their right to marry the person of their own choosing.
+In writing into the Fourteenth Amendment a requirement of equality under the law and equality of basic rights for all persons-

+which included the right to marry-the Amendment's framers ensured that discriminatory state laws would not stand in the way of Americans exercising their right to marry the person of their own choosing and having that marriage legally recognized.
 Laws that discriminate and deny to members of certain groups the right to marry the person of their choice thus contravene the original meaning of the Fourteenth Amendment.

 The Supreme Court has many times vindicated this principle.
 Most famously, in Loving v.
 Virginia, the Court invalidated the laws of Virginia and fifteen other states that outlawed interracial marriage.
-Observing that marriage is "one of the 'basic civil rights of man," Loving, 388 U.S. at 12 (quoting Skinner, 316 U.S. at 541), the Court held the denial of the "fundamental freedom" to marry "solely because of racial classifications violates the central meaning of the Equal Protection Clause." $Id.^5$ "The Fourteenth Amendment requires that the freedom of choice to marry not be restricted by invidious racial discriminations.
-Under our Constitution, the freedom to marry or not marry, a person of another race resides with the individual...."
-Id.
+Observing that marriage is "one of the 'basic civil rights of man," Loving, 388 U.S. at 12 (quoting Skinner, 316 U.S. at 541), the Court held the denial of the "fundamental freedom" to marry "solely because of racial classifications violates the central meaning of the Equal Protection Clause."
+Id.5 "The Fourteenth Amendment requires that the